apache/maven-site/content/markdown/maven-jsr330.md

 which makes testing a lot easier.
 If you want to test your `Jsr330Component`, you do not need the container to instantiate the `Mojo`.
 In this simple case, you can actually test this plugin without using the plugin testing harness because you can instantiate the `Jsr330Component` and `Jsr330Mojo` directly and wire everything up manually using the constructor.
-Constructor injection, which Plexus lacks, greatly simplies testing.
+Constructor injection, which Plexus lacks, greatly simplifies testing.

 ```
 package org.apache.maven.plugins;